plebbit/plebbit-js/README.md

   moderatorsIpnsNames: string[],
   latestPostCid: string, // the most recent post in the linked list of posts
   preloadedPosts: SortedPosts[], // preloaded content (sorted by 'best') greatly improves loading speed, it saves scrolling the entire linked list, should include some preloaded comments for each post as well and vote counts
-  pubsubTopic: string // the string to publish to in the pubsub, a public key of the subplebbit owner's choice
+  pubsubTopic: string, // the string to publish to in the pubsub, a public key of the subplebbit owner's choice
   sortedPostsCids: [key: 'best' | 'new' | 'tophour'| 'topday' | 'topweek' | 'topmonth' | 'topyear' | 'topall']: SortedPostsCid // e.g. subplebbit.sortedPostsCids['new'] = sortedPostCid
 }
 SortedPosts (IPFS file) ( {